 To Go or Not To Go to Graduate School?
 That is the question.

 As a Career Consultant, I now realize how close-minded I was to life’s possibilities.
 Graduate school did not have to be my path.
-There are several things I wish I would have known before deciding to go to graduate school.
-I think it is important that students know these graduate school facts as they are making their own decision.
+There are several things I wish I would have known before deciding to go to graduate school:

 Graduate School is not like undergrad.